Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 To restart your device, follow these steps:

-• Long-press the ON/OFF button on the side of your device until you get a prompt like the one below.
+• Long-press the power button on the side of your device until you see the power menu like the one below.
 (Depending on your Android device brand, it may look different.)

 Restart android device